Mara Karlin

 Mara Elizabeth Karlin is an American foreign policy and defense advisor.
-In April 2021, President Joe Biden nominated Karlin to serve as the Assistant Secretary of Defense for Strategy, Plans and Capabilities.
+In April 2021, President Joe Biden nominated Karlin to serve as the Assistant Secretary of Defense for Strategy, Plans, and Capabilities.
 She was confirmed by the U.S. Senate by voice vote on August 9, 2021.
 Previously, she served as the Acting Assistant Secretary of Defense for International Security Affairs.
 In her role, she served as the main advisor to Secretary of Defense Lloyd Austin on U.S. security policies related to every country in Europe, the Middle East, Africa, Eurasia, and the Western Hemisphere.
 Her portfolio included shaping U.S. defense policy related to NATO.

 Education

-Karlin holds a bachelor’s degree from Tulane University and master’s degree and a Ph.D. in Strategic Studies from Johns Hopkins University's School of Advanced International Studies.
+Karlin earned a B.A. degree in political science and Jewish studies from Newcomb College at Tulane University in 2001.
+She then attended Johns Hopkins University's School of Advanced International Studies, completing an M.A. degree in strategic studies, Middle East studies and international economics in 2005 and a Ph.D. in international relations in 2012.
+Her doctoral thesis was entitled Training and equipping is not transforming: An assessment of U.S. programs to build partner militaries.

 Career

-Karlin began her career in government as a non-political civil servant in the Office of the Secretary of Defense.
-She later became the Deputy Assistant Secretary of Defense for Strategy and Force Development during the Obama Administration.
+Karlin began her career in government as a career civil servant in the Office of the Secretary of Defense.
+She later became the Deputy Assistant Secretary of Defense for Strategy and Force Development during the Obama administration.
 In that capacity, she helped develop the 2015 National Security Strategy and the 2014 Quadrennial Defense Review.